akeneo/pim-docs/contribute_to_pim/contribution_guide.rst

 * "Added Specs" means phpspec have been written, every class has its own PHPSpec or the existing one has been updated except controllers, form types, commands, doctrine entity (POPO), symfony semantic config.

 * "Added acceptance tests" means that tests evaluating the proper business adequation of the code have been written.
-You can use Behat (not necessarily end to end tests) or phpUnit depending on your context.
+You can use Behat but not necessarily by using end to end tests.

 * "Added integration tests" means that tests checking that different components work well together have been added.
 We usually use phpUnit for this purpose.